 The digital pathology workflow enables the pathologist to view digital cases from any location regardless of where the images and associated information are stored.
 Pathologists want to be able to load and navigate the images in 0-2 seconds.
-Although the digital image can be as large as 200MB, when a pathologist is viewing the slide at a workstation, the entire image does not need to be downloaded.
+Although a 20X digital image can easily be as large as 200-500 MB, when a pathologist is viewing the slide at a workstation, the entire image does not need to be downloaded.
 Instead, the image data for the region of interest and magnification level at which it is being viewed is streamed to the workstation and displayed.
 The image streams comprise about 5-20% of the whole slide.
 DPS's are designed to balance the speed of the stream, efficiency of the network bandwidth use, and image quality.

-The optimal viewing experience for a pathologist is a 24" monitor with 1920x1200 resolution and 0.27 pixel pitch.
-On such a display, the viewing magnification of the image is similar to that under the microscope.
-Computer software used for the workstation are specified by DPS vendors to best present the performance of their application.
+The optimal viewing experience for a pathologist is a 24" monitor with 1920x1200 resolution and 0.27 pixel pitch, where the effective magnification of the images is balanced by the streaming performance.
+Computer software used for the workstation are specified by DPS vendors to best present the performance of their application, although for specific applications dedicated applications exist.